The Portsea Millionaire’s Walk

 A simple and beautiful addition to any Mornington Peninsula is this visually stunning cliff top walk in Portsea.

-As you take this short walk between the summer mansions of Melbourne’s A-list and their private jetties below, there are dazzling views across Port Phillip Bay.
+As you take this short undulating track between the summer mansions of Melbourne’s A-list and their private jetties below, there are breathtaking water views across Port Phillip Bay.

 The walk is only 1.5 kilometers (0.93 miles) return.
-It is largely flat and considered an easy or “grade 1” walk.
+It is possible to enlarge the walk by starting or finishing a kilometer further on at Sorrento Park.
+The walk It is largely flat and considered an easy or “grade 1” walk.
 Pedestrians have right of way along the easement.

 Opening and closing gates, detouring down to the beach or a jetty, and wandering through the back gardens of the wealthy residents, this walk is a feast for the senses.
-It is even part of the Sorrento Portsea Artist’s Trail and you’ll see signboards of famous paintings along the route.
+It is even a small part of the Sorrento Portsea Artists Trail and you’ll see signboards of famous paintings along the route.